jaredvasquez/CNN-HowManyFingers/README.md

 The pretrained model used by the application is can be downloaded from google drive, linked above.

 ## Demo
 Demos with and without binary mask visible.
-Noise is coming from camera on macbook.
+Noise in images is coming from camera.
 ![](http://i.imgur.com/nCzIzQO.gif)
 ![](http://i.imgur.com/Z7iuCfN.gif)